 - Freshman class (2014–15):

 - average ACT score 22.24; 16.66% in top 10% of high school class; 37.5% in top 25% of high school class

 - 15 varsity sports under the auspices of the Kansas Collegiate Athletic Conference and the National Association of Intercollegiate Athletics-Division II, including: football, men’s and women’s basketball, women’s volleyball, men’s and women’s track and field, men’s golf, men’s and women’s soccer, men’s and women’s tennis, cheerleading, women’s softball and men’s and women’s cross country; for recent, specific awards, see the website.

 - Thresher Stadium, Joe W. Goering Field and Herbert Schmidt Track; Thresher Gymnasium; Memorial Hall gym; Ward Tennis Center; practice fields; biking/walking/running paths; cardio equipment and weight rooms

 - Maroon and gray

 - Intramural sports:

 - 4 or more opportunities each school year to perform on stage or behind the scenes in plays and musicals

 - Choral ensembles, jazz ensembles, chamber groups, orchestra, private lessons, community music groups and coffeehouse performance opportunities.
-Bethel jazz groups have been selected every year since 2009 to perform at the state conference of the Kansas Music Educators Association.
-In 2014, the choir will perform at the Southwestern Conference of the American Choral Directors Association.
+Since 2010, one or more Bethel music groups have been selected to perform at the annual conference of the Kansas Music Educators Association.
+In 2014, the Concert Choir performed at the Southwestern Conference of the American Choral Directors Association.
 Read more about opportunities for involvement.